imalsogreg/servant-reflex/README.md

 ## Simultaneous requests

-'Servant.Reflex.Multi' provides an alternative client-generation function called 'clientA' (client applicative).
-Choose a container type that has both `Applicative` and `Traversable` instances, and pass it to `clientA` through another 'Proxy'.
+`Servant.Reflex.Multi` provides an alternative client-generation function called `clientA` (client applicative).
+Choose a container type that has both `Applicative` and `Traversable` instances, and pass it to `clientA` through another `Proxy`.
 Our `sayHi` client function will then have this type:

 ```haskell
 sayHi